Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/laravel-creating-our-first-database-table.md

 A while ago, I wrote an article on [setting up a Laravel project](https://daily-dev-tips.com/posts/starting-your-first-laravel-project/) but never got on to writing more Laravel stuff.

 Today I'll be going through some critical things, Databases!
-Laravel has a very cool way of creating/maintaining databases, which is in the form of migrations.
+Laravel has a very excellent way of creating/maintaining databases in the form of migrations.

 It means every time you need to make a change to a database.
 You'll need to write a new migration.
 Yes, even if you want to change something on an old table.